Filters are a subset of Phing data types which provide for the

 were attributes.
 If you want to do this, you only specify the name

-attributes in the param
+and value attributes in the param tag.
+You can

 also pass nested elements to the filter.
 Then, you have to specify the

-attribute.
+type attribute.
 This attribute specifies the name of the nested

 tag.